MediaComem/comem-archioweb/README.md

 **Communicate!**

 Team formation is your responsibility.
 Be friendly and respectful during the process.
-If you feel dissapointed, talk it out with your partners.
+If you feel disappointed, talk it out with your partners.
 The best way to resolve conflicts is to avoid them in the first place.
 A good place to start is to set ground rules.
 Make sure every team member feels heard by – for example – setting a list of each and everyone's needs:

 - Anna: _I need to be able to talk.
 Please do not interrupt me_.
 - Bijan: _I feel insecure about my code.
 Please be extra gentle when you are reviewing it_.